Best Single-Line Phone Plans of 2026: Top Picks & Deals

 Q: Do I need to buy a new phone to switch carriers?

 A: Not necessarily.
 Most modern, unlocked smartphones are compatible with all major networks.
-You can check your phone's compatibility with a new carrier on their website using its IMEI number.
-If your phone is still locked to your old carrier, you may need to pay it off and ask them to unlock it.
+You can check your phone's compatibility on the new carrier's website.
+If your phone is still locked to your old carrier, you may need to pay it off and ask them to unlock it first.

 Q: Will I lose my phone number if I switch?

-A: No. As long as you don't cancel your old service and you provide the new carrier with your account number and Number Transfer PIN, your new carrier will "port" or transfer your number over for you.
-This process is quick and seamless.
+A: No. As long as you don't cancel your old service manually and you provide the new carrier with your account number and Transfer PIN, they will "port" your number over.
+This process is usually instant or takes just a few hours.

 Q: Are there any hidden fees with these plans?